ipatch/homebrew-us-05/freecad/README.md

 **TL;R**

 I was using FreeCAD _fc_ the other day and was distracted / annoyed by the title bar containing the window decorators / decorations on macOS. (yes, yes I know I can use a different _wm_ that does not display window decorators, but I'm not that advantageous at the moment)  I always look at these bars and think what a waste of space (ideally the window decorators and menu bar (the bar containing the workbench drop down menu could coexist within the same bar)).
 I have noticed certain apps, _Alacritty_ lets me disable it _the title bar containing window decorators_ altogether, and other apps, _VS Code_ & _Vilvaldi_ integrate title bar with other UI components quite seemlessly a la how Xcode does it.
-I have since learned these custom "bars" are commonly referred to as _client side decorators_ from my understanding.
+I have since learned these custom "bars" are commonly referred to as _client side decorators_.

-Compiling FreeCAD from source has been on the back of my mind a little while now, and since I've been messing around with it more often than not lately (3d printing).
-I mean how difficult could it be to compile _fc_ from source on macOS 🐇🕳 .
+Compiling FreeCAD from source has been on the back of my mind a little while now, and since I've been messing around with it more often than not lately (3d printing).  _I mean how difficult could it be to compile _fc_ from source on macOS_ 🐇🕳 .

 1. see what instructions are available in the github README TODO:add link
 2. find link to external _fc_ wiki